doodymartin/jjProj/README.md

 Running ATM Machine from command line
 -------------------------------------
 To run the application you can use the Java virtual machine to run the executable jar as below.
-The executable jar can be placed into any directory location where is can create it's own directories and files.
+The executable jar can be placed into any directory location where it has permission to create it's own directories and files.

 java -jar atmMachine-1.0-SNAPSHOT.jar